Dhirajkr08/myPortFolio/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [Apache-2.0](LICENSE).

 ## Contact